MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_09a-Implement_Web_Apps.md

    ![image](./media/l9-image4.png)

+   >**Note**: While navigating to the link if you get an error,kindly try refreshing the browser window.

    >**Note**: Please copy the URL and save it in Notepad.
 You may need this link for Task 5.

-1. Close the new browser tab and, back in the Azure portal, in the **Deployment** section of the web app blade, click **Deployment slots**.
+1. Close the new browser tab and, back in the Azure portal, in the **Deployment** section in the left navigation pane of the web app blade, click **Deployment slots**.

     >**Note**: The web app, at this point, has a single deployment slot labeled **PRODUCTION**.